pedrodevelops/profile/README.md

 # Profile

-**Profile** is a modern web application that allows users to create and customize their profiles with unique usernames, descriptions, links, tags, and profile pictures.
+**Profile** is a modern web application that allows users to create and customize their profiles with unique nicknames, descriptions, links, tags, and profile pictures.
 Built with a robust tech stack, Profile provides an intuitive and seamless experience for managing personal branding.

 ## Technologies